Sonosfera

 Want to see Sonosfera tailored to your market?

-Sonosfera for US BusinessesLooking for legal background music for your business?
+Sonosfera for United States businessesLooking for catalogue-scoped background music for your business?

-78% of UK restaurant managers expanding to the States spend over four hours a month wrestling with audio setups (Hospitality Tech Report, 2026).
-Finding the best background music US restaurants can legally play is a headache you do not need when opening your first American site.
+Finding the best background music US restaurants can legally play is a headache you do not need when opening or running a busy site.
 You are running a kitchen.
-You are managing staff across time zones.
+You are managing staff.
 You are watching margins closely.
-The last thing you want is a complex international licensing issue.
+The last thing you want is a complex licensing issue.

 Playing a personal Spotify or Apple Music Restaurant Background Music 2026 🍷 Chill ... playlist in a US commercial setting is illegal.
 ASCAP, BMI, and SESAC actively enforce this rule.
 Fines run from $750 to $30,000 per song played without a commercial licence (US Copyright Act, Title 17, 2026).
 Our The Best Business Music Service Retail UK: 2026 Honest Review explains this for the domestic market.
 The rules are similar across the pond, but the acronyms change.